K-Sato1995/slides-with-svelte/src/content/test2-slide/index.md

 ---
-title: Blog Template with Sveltekit
+title: Blog Template with Sveltekit2
 ---

 # Heading1 this is title